Activity icons

 Activity purposes

-.
-This class is the result of assigning a purpose to the quiz activity in /mod/quiz/lib.php
+In the HTML for the example above you might notice the assessment css class after .activityiconcontainer.
+This class is the result of assigning a purpose to the quiz activity in /mod/quiz/lib.php.

 <?php